PP-GWAS: Privacy Preserving Multi-Site Genome-wide Association Studies: Results

 \subsection{Memory Efficiency and Communication Cost Analysis}

-In the realm of genomic-wide association studies (GWAS), PP-GWAS algorithm presents a notable shift from SF-GWAS, especially in terms of memory efficiency and communication costs.
+In the realm of privacy-preserving GWAS, PP-GWAS algorithm presents a notable shift from SF-GWAS, especially in terms of memory efficiency and communication costs.
 This section goes into how these two critical factors play out in the implementation and scalability of PP-GWAS.

-\textbf{Memory Efficiency:} A key strength of PP-GWAS lies in its significantly reduced RAM requirements compared to SF-GWAS, as discussed in Figure \ref{fig:memory}.
+Memory Efficiency: A key strength of PP-GWAS lies in its significantly reduced RAM requirements compared to SF-GWAS, as discussed in Figure \ref{fig:comm_lan_wan} (B).
 This aspect is particularly advantageous for settings with limited computational resources, such as smaller research institutions or medical facilities.
 By lowering the memory demands, PP-GWAS enables these organizations to partake in large-scale genetic studies without the need for extensive hardware upgrades.
 This improvement in memory efficiency is instrumental in democratizing GWAS, allowing for wider and more inclusive research participation.

-\textbf{Communication Costs:} While PP-GWAS requires higher communication overhead than SF-GWAS when the number of participants is low, this increase is a strategic trade-off.
-Specifically, the communication demands in PP-GWAS rise linearly and predictably, in contrast to the exponential growth experienced by SF-GWAS as the number of participants increases.
+Communication Costs: As seen in Figure \ref{fig:comm_lan_wan} (A), while PP-GWAS requires higher communication overhead than SF-GWAS when the number of computational nodes is low, this increase is a strategic trade-off.
+Specifically, the communication demands in PP-GWAS rise linearly and predictably, in contrast to the exponential growth experienced by SF-GWAS as the number of nodes increases.
 This makes PP-GWAS a more accessible option for many institutions, especially in an era where digital connectivity often surpasses the availability of advanced computational resources.
 Furthermore, the distributed nature of the PP-GWAS algorithm reduces the number of communication rounds, alleviating some of the burdens seen in SF-GWAS.